philgyford/django-url-namespace-example/README.md

 ### `books/urls.py`

-If we then look at the `books/urls.py` we can first see that it defines an `app_name` which, as before, is used when constructing the URL names for the URLs it defines and includes.
+If we then look at the `books/urls.py` file we can first see that it defines an `app_name` which, as before, is used when constructing the URL names for the URLs the file defines:

-It then also does two things:

-1. Defines a URL for the books index page (`""`).
+1. A URL for the books index page (`""`).
-2. Defines a URL for a book, identified by a slug (`"<slug:book_slug>/"`).
+2. A URL for details of individual books, identified by a slug (`"<slug:book_slug>/"`).

-Note that because this was included under the path `"books/"`, from `products.urls`, which in turn was included under the path `"products/"`, these are both added to the start of the two URLs it defines.
+Note that because this module was included under the path `"books/"`, from `products.urls`, which in turn was included under the path `"products/"`, these are both added to the start of its two URLs.

 So the books index page `""` will be `"products/books/"`.
 And the book detail URL will be like `"products/books/<slug>/"`.